outcomesinsights/conceptql_spec/README.md

     - Turns out that, as implemented, a date_range is really a person_stream where the start and end dates represent the range (instead of the date of birth) so we're probably OK
 1. How do we want to look up standard vocab concepts?
     - I think Marc’s approach is a bit heavy-handed
+    - Turns out, at least in CDMv5 and Vocab V5, we can just list the concept_ids and determine which tables to pull them from because every concept carries a Domain
+    - That means we need a single operator, concept_id, to search ALL standard vocabularies

 Some statements maybe very useful and it would be handy to reuse the bulk of the statement, but perhaps vary just a few things about it.
 ConceptQL supports the idea of using variables to represent sub-expressions.
 The variable operator is used as a place holder to say "some criteria set belongs here".
 That variable can be defined in another part of the criteria set and will be used in all places the variable operator appears.